-We consider this the best club level on Maui and across all the Hawaiian Islands.
+We consider this the most easily accessible and reasonable club level on Maui and across all the Hawaiian Islands.
 Ritz-Carlton, Kapalua, Maui offers a Club Level as well as a beautiful resort on the beach and an exclusive golf course.

 Club-level rooms offer better views and are on the hotel’s higher floors.
-Ritz-Carlton values club access at about $100 USD per person per day, and because the Ritz-Carlton club lounges are so much better than most other club lounges (except for Four Seasons Club lounges).
-So I agree that this is probably fair, mainly because the food and drinks are enough to negate the need to go elsewhere.
+Ritz-Carlton values club access at about $100 USD per person per day because the Ritz-Carlton club lounges are so much better than most other club lounges (except for Four Seasons Club lounges).
+This is probably fair, mainly because the food and drinks are enough to negate the need to go elsewhere.
 Of course, you miss out on other dining and drinking options by booking and staying in the club lounge.

 The Outrigger Waikiki offers a Voyager 47 club lounge which is on the second floor of this beachfront hotel (pictured above).
 This is the newest and the best club lounge in Waikiki.
 The first voyagers to the Islands of Aloha sailed there aboard catamaran canoes.
 The club lounge apparently sits on the original Outrigger canoe club site.

 Worth knowing: The pool at Outrigger Waikiki Beach Resort is nice but with limited sun due to the high-rise buildings on either side.
 You get direct access to the beach from the hotel.
 Just remember that this is the center of Waikiki, and it can be quite busy!
 The pier or break, which juts out from the beach nearby, is a real asset and the perfect place to watch the fireworks from the Hilton on Friday nights.